stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 ### Stanford Swing Dancers (SSD)

 What: Stanford Swing Dancers host (free!) weekly dances and lessons on Lindy Hop, Charleston, and more every Tuesday.
-We have a Pizza social followed by Intermediate and Beginner swing lessons and then DJ'd social dancing.
+Intermediate and beginner swing lessons, followed by a Pizza social and DJ'd social Dancing.

-When: Tuesdays 7 – 11 pm
+When: Tuesdays 7:30 – 11 pm

-Where: usually EVGR or Roble Gym
+Where: Roble Gym 115

 Website: https://swing.stanford.edu/